DhyeyR-007/ArmLab-Vision-based-Mannipulation/README.md

 ## Hardwares

-- Interbotix ReactorX-200 5-DOF Robot Arm
-- Intel RealSense LiDAR Camera L515
-- ASUS ROG Laptop with Intel i7-10750H CPU
+The system consists of an Interbotix ReactorX-200 5-DOF robotic arm, an Intel RealSense LiDAR Camera L515 for vision processing, and an Dell Laptop with Intel i7 CPU for computation.

 ## Acting